skosachiov/ansiblecd/README.md

 Steps to reproduce:

 - **fork** the project on github
-- git clone repo
+- `git clone git@github.com:yourname/ansiblecd`
-- `cp ~/.kube/config.yml ./config.yaml`
+- `cd ansiblecd`
+- `cp ~/.kube/config-* .` (assumed that your cluster configs are called config-devel ans config-prod)
 - `echo 'secret' > .vault_pass`
-- `ansible-vault encrypt --vault-pass-file .vault_pass config.yaml` (you will share this file with other collaborators)
+- `ansible-vault encrypt --vault-pass-file .vault_pass config-devel config-prod` (you will share this file with other collaborators)
-- `git add config.yaml`
+- `git add config-devel config-prod`
 - edit github *secrets*, ANSIBLE_VAULT_PASSWORD=secret (this vault decryption secret is not available to non-collaborators)
 - edit github *variables*, CONTEXT_DEVEL=devel, CONTEXT_PROD=prod (these variables will rewrite some of the variables in inventories)
 - make any commit to main branch (prod context) or run gh action